Lesson 6: Processing

 Warm Up (10 min)

-Distribute: One deck of cards to each group.
-Each deck should be shuffled and placed in the middle of the group.
+Distribute: Give each pair about twenty cards randomly chosen from the set of one hundred.
+Each set should be mixed and placed between the two students.
 Ask students not to touch the cards until you say so.

 You should expect this first run of the challenge to be a little chaotic and that’s partially the point.
 This first run of the challenge motivates the need for a good problem definition and preparation.
 Make sure to stifle side conversations and keep clarifying questions at this point to the minimum necessary to complete the challenge.